Scoparia pallidula

-Scoparia pallidula is a moth in the family Crambidae.
+Scoparia pallidula is a moth in the Crambidae family.
 It is endemic to New Zealand.

 Taxonomy

 This species was described by Alfred Philpott in 1928.
-However the placement of this species within the genus Scoparia is in doubt.
+However, the placement of this species within the genus Scoparia is in doubt.
 As a result, this species has also been referred to as Scoparia (s.l.) pallidula.

 Description

 The wingspan is about 18 mm.
 The forewings are white, irrorated with pale brownish.
-The veins are outlined with blackish and a terminal series of black spots.
+The veins are outlined in blackish form, and there is a terminal series of black spots.
 The hindwings are grey with a slight ochreous tinge.
 Adults have been recorded on wing in December and January.